x676f64/secureum-mind_map/content/7. Audit Findings 101/Proposals could allow `Timelock.admin` takeover.md

 This poses an unnecessary risk in that an attacker could create a Proposal to change the `Timelock.admin`.

-1. Recommendation: Short term, add a check that prevents `setPendingAdmin` to be included in a Proposal
+### Recommendation:
-2. High Risk severity finding from [ToB’s Audit of Origin Dollar](https://github.com/trailofbits/publications/blob/master/reviews/OriginDollar.pdf)
+Short term, add a check that prevents `setPendingAdmin` to be included in a Proposal
 ___
 ## Slide Screenshot
 ![036.png](../../images/7.%20Audit%20Findings%20101/036.png)